murrayrm/BioCRNPyler/docs/intro.rst

 common Components into multiple CRNs of very different levels of complexity.
 Simulations from these models are shown in :ref:`Figure 1.2 <fig-simulations>`.

+The latest list of items in the biocrnpyler library can be found on the `library page <https://biocrnpyler.readthedocs.io/en/latest/library.html>`_.

 References
 ==========